+Medical Records

-Medical Records (insert name of position/person) is responsible for maintainin medical records as indicated below.
-These records will be kept (insert location)
+(insert name of position/person) is responsible for maintaining medical records as indicated below.
+These records will be kept records shall be kept confidential, and must be maintained for at least the duration of employment plus 30 years.
+The records shall include the following:

+(insert location)

 Medical records shall be maintained in accordance with OSHA Standard 20 CFR 1910.20.
-These records shall be kept confidential, and must be maintained for at least the duration of employment plus 30 years.
-The records shall include the following:
+These